sharethrough/vim-config/README.md

 Newer and Better than ever!

+# NOTE: If you are coming from the original Sharethrough Vim config
+You must remove the symlink for .vimrc `.vimrc -> /<path to your home dir>/.vim/vimrc` You must also move your current .vimrc and .gvimrc to backup files (I recommend .vimrc.bak and .gvimrc.bak)

 ## Changes from before

 - Some of these changes may be bad, please let me know if you preferred them